- MPA, University of Louisville

 - BA, Indiana University

-Philip G. Lehmkuhler serves as Indiana's state director of USDA Rural Development.
-Appointed by President Obama in the summer of 2009, Lehmkuhler oversees operations of 105 staff members located in seven area offices around Indiana.
-He manages an annual operational budget of approximately $9 million and is responsible for a variety of loan and grant programs which invest over $2.3 billion in rural Indiana.
+Appointed by President Obama as Indiana State Director of USDA Rural Development in the summer of 2009, Lehmkuhler oversaw operations of 105 staff members located in Indianapolis and seven regional offices throughout Indiana.
+He managed an annual operational budget of approximately $9 million and was responsible for a variety of loan, loan guarantee, and grant programs which invested more than $6.5 billion in rural Indiana.
 Under his leadership, Rural Development program investment increased by 260% in Indiana.

-Lehmkuhler earned his Master's in Public Administration (MPA) from the University of Louisville and his bachelor's degree with majors in public finance, policy and administration, and organizational management from Indiana University Bloomington.
+Lehmkuhler earned his Master in Public Administration (MPA) from the University of Louisville and his bachelor’s degree with majors in public finance, public policy, and organizational management from Indiana University Bloomington.
 He received certification in Leadership Decision Making from the Harvard University Kennedy School of Government in 2015.
-He also has received certification from the Economic Development Institute at the University of Oklahoma.
-He is also certified as a Professional in Human Resources (PHR) from the Human Resources Certification Institute (HRCI) and completed the OSHA 30- hour training.
+He also has received certification in economic development from the Economic Development Institute at the University of Oklahoma in 2007.
+He is certified as a Professional in Human Resources (PHR) from the Human Resources Certification Institute (HRCI) and completed the OSHA 30- hour training.